rknightuk/alfred-workflows/workflows/twitter-archive-search/src/readme.md

 ### Setup

 - Request your Twitter here: https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive
-- In the workflow variables, set the path to your `tweet.js` file (this is in the `data` of the download).
-For example, `/Users/alfreduser/Dropbox/Twitter Archive/data/tweet.js`
+- In the workflow variables, set the path to your `tweets.js` file (this is in the `data` of the download).
+For example, `/Users/alfreduser/Dropbox/Twitter Archive/data/tweets.js`
+- Optionally set a URL to open tweets at - if you have a [Tweetback install](https://github.com/tweetback/tweetback) for example

 Like this?
 [Buy me a coffee](https://www.buymeacoffee.com/rknightuk)